-In her book 'James Orr, Poet and Irish Radical,' author Carol Baraniuk summarizes Orr's life: "James Orr (1770–1816), a native of the Presbyterian, Scots-speaking village of Ballycarry in east Antrim, was virtually forgotten by the public for most of the last century, but in his own lifetime and for a period afterwards he was admired and respected as a leading Irish writer, particularly within the province of Ulster.
+In her book "James Orr, Poet and Irish Radical," author Carol Baraniuk summarizes Orr's life: "James Orr (1770–1816), a native of the Presbyterian, Scots-speaking village of Ballycarry in east Antrim, was virtually forgotten by the public for most of the last century, but in his own lifetime and for a period afterward he was admired and respected as a leading Irish writer, particularly within the province of Ulster.

 "During the turbulent 1790s Orr, who was a weaver by trade, first achieved fame, or notoriety, as a contributor to the United Irishmen's newspaper, the Northern Star, printed in Belfast.

 "Politically radical, he was angry about the injustices he observed within Ireland, such as rural poverty, inequalities suffered by the Dissenting population among whom he had grown up, and humiliations endured by Catholics as a result of the Penal Laws.

 "Committed to the Enlightenment ideals of liberty and democracy, he is known to have participated in the Rebellion of 1798 in the neighborhood of Antrim as a supporter of Henry Joy McCracken.